The Best Hostels in New York City

 Boasting a lively environment and plenty of quirks, hostels in New York have a lot in common with the city itself.
-Our favorite stays offer amenities only likely to be found here, such as a staff fluent in several languages and perks including hostel-organized pub crawls and free itinerary planning.
+Our favorite hostels in New York City offer amenities only likely to be found here, such as a staff fluent in several languages and perks including hostel-organized pub crawls and free itinerary planning.

 At HI New York City (short for Hostelling International), the numbers speak for themselves.
 More than 1,840 travelers have recommended this Upper West Side hostel, capable of hosting 672 guests just two blocks from Central Park.
-Amenities here are equally staggering and include the largest private green space in Manhattan, a kitchen featuring a whopping 36 burners, plus rare features like an on-site laundry room and full-service café.
+Amenities at this cheap hostel in New York are equally staggering and include the largest private green space in Manhattan, a kitchen featuring a whopping 36 burners, plus rare features like an on-site laundry room and full-service café.
 HI NYC clearly knows what it’s doing, so you should take advantage of the hostel’s free itinerary planning to guarantee a great trip.

 Another Long Island City pick, Q4 Hotel blends right into the hipster neighborhood’s slick aesthetic.
-Quirky amenities at this art-adorned hostel include a guests’ book exchange library, drink and draw evenings, free outings to the nearby Museum of the Modern Image and even retro game nights.
+Quirky amenities at this art-adorned cheap hostel in New York include a guests’ book exchange library, drink and draw evenings, free outings to the nearby Museum of the Modern Image and even retro game nights.
 Stay with friends to snag Q4’s reasonable group rate – and to secure a go-to ping pong partner.

 What does your quintessential New York City trip look like?
 Is it hopping subways to see the Statue of Liberty, Rockefeller Center and The Metropolitan Museum of Art?
 Catching a foul ball at Yankee Stadium, or eating a classic blue plate special at an old-school deli?
 Whatever you dream up, American Dream will help you realize it.
-Take a bite out of the Big Apple with this hostel near the Flatiron Building, or at very least a literal bite from an apple, waffle, or any other of their free breakfast items.
+Take a bite out of the Big Apple with a stay at one of the best hostels in New York, located near the Flatiron Building, or at very least a literal bite from an apple, waffle, or any other of their free breakfast items.

 Courtesy of Blue Moon Boutique Hotel / Hostelworld.com